isomerpages/nlb-biblioasia/_topics/Culture.md

 <hr>

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-16/issue-2/jul-sep-2020/medium/">The Chinese Spirit-Medium: Ancient Rituals and Practices in a Modern World</a>
-Margaret Chan examines the fascinating world of _tangki_ worship and explains the symbolism behind its elaborate rituals.
+Margaret Chan examines the fascinating world of&nbsp;_tangki_&nbsp;worship and explains the symbolism behind its elaborate rituals.
 <hr>

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-3/oct-dec-2019/navaratri-golu/">Navaratri Golu: The Hindu Festival of Dolls</a>
-Celebrated by Hindus of South Indian origins, the Golu festival is a lively melange of colourful dolls, womenhood and spirituality.
-Anasuya Soundararajan shares with us its origins.
+Celebrated by Hindus of South Indian origins, the Golu festival is a lively melange of colourful dolls, womenhood and spirituality.&nbsp;Anasuya Soundararajan shares with us its origins.
 <hr>

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-1/apr-jun-2019/disco-fever/">When Disco Fever Raged</a>
-Pulsating music, strobe lights and postage-stamp dance floors packed with shimmying bodies.
-Tan Chui Hua gives you the lowdown on the history of the disco scene in Singapore.
+Pulsating music, strobe lights and postage-stamp dance floors packed with shimmying bodies.&nbsp;Tan Chui Hua gives you the lowdown on the history of the disco scene in Singapore.